You never expected to struggle with healing trauma, did you? One minute, you’re fine. The next minute, boom. It hits

 A month after the relapse, the bone marrow registry found and contacted my donor.
 And my donor accepted the request.

 That was the most important connection of all.
 And the greatest act of love I received.

 Again, I’m no hero.
 But I really did have a choice.
-While I couldn’t influence my physical trauma, I could only heal my emotional trauma.
+While I couldn’t influence my physical trauma, I could only heal my emotional one.

 I chose to move forward even when the odds fought against me.
 I chose to open my world to whatever came my way.
 I chose to welcome that tsunami of love, its force cracking me open, nourishing me.

 My relationships with friends and family deepened.
 The way I viewed myself radically changed as did my priorities.